How to Pack your Carry On for Your Next Flight

 4. Work/School Materials.
 There is nothing like coming back from a long delayed flight and feeling that it was a complete waste of time.
 That is why you should come prepared with something that you can do to feel “productive”.
 Bring materials that are easily portable but does not require too much focus like a business journal, books to study for on the plane, etc.

 5. Snacks.
 Okay, so while you are in the airport you have access to all types of food.
 But what if you have already boarded and there is a long wait time on the tarmac?
 Now of days, food on the plane is scarce – or available for a fee.
 Do not rely on the peanuts or pretzels because you may find that your airline is saving costs in many areas, including the little bags of snacks that use to get you through your flight.
 Bring some nuts, granola bars, and other snacks to tide you over along the way including a bottle of water (which you can reuse by filling up the bottle at the water fountain).
-You may find a stick of gum a helpful addition to deal with the cabin pressure.
+You may find a stick of gum a helpful addition to dealing with the cabin pressure.

 6. Insurance.
 When you’re stuck in transit, it is easy to make an expensive stop-over whether you are paying for a hotel, eating overpriced airport food, or if you have to purchase another ticket to reroute your trip.
 Or, what if your bags decide to miss your connection and are either delayed or lost?
-The Liaison Traveler insurance plan is a well suited option that provides coverage for trip interruption, trip delay, missed connection, lost or delayed baggage, etc. By purchasing this international travel insurance before your trip, it will help alleviate the costs if the unexpected happens.
+The Liaison Traveler insurance plan is a well-suited option that provides coverage for trip interruption, trip delay, missed connection, lost or delayed baggage, etc. By purchasing this international travel insurance before your trip, it will help alleviate the costs if the unexpected happens.
 A copy of your insurance documents should also come on board with you in case you need to present documentation.

 7. Clothes.
 Okay, so forget the shirt and pants backups.
 We all know we should take them with us, but really who has space in the tiny carry-on?
 There are three things that are vital: an extra pair of underwear, socks, and of course, a jacket.
 We can all agree that underwear and socks should never be worn more than once, and the jacket serves multiple purposes including as a blanket and pillow if necessary.